FrankHeimes/WimLibScripts/Manual.md

 ### Known Issues
 The following are merely issues of the [WimLib](https://wimlib.net) library or the [WIM](https://de.wikipedia.org/wiki/Windows_Imaging_Format_Archive) file format as such, because the powershell scripts do nothing else but invoke `wimlib-imagex.exe`
 - The reported size of the images in the WIM does not reflect the size of the extracted files on the volume.
 According to my observation, the reported size is about 30% too large.
-This may cause the Restore.ps1 script to warn you about an allegedly insufficiantly large volume.
+This may cause the `Restore.ps1` script to warn you about an allegedly insufficiantly large volume.
 Any hints about how to correctly determine the size of a WIM image are highly welcome.
 - After restoring the backup of a Windows 10 partition of a USB drive to a volume on the internal hard drive, I noticed that the restored volume consumed about 3% more space.
-However, the file list of the original and the restored volumes as well as the cluster size were identical.
+However, the file list of the original and the restored volumes as well as the cluster sizes were identical.
+- The Windows `DISM` command as well as the `Mount-WindowsImage` PowerShell cmdlet are supposedly able to mount a WIM image.
+But both report *Attempted to load a file with a wrong format* and the `dism.log` reports a *version/header mismatch* problem.

 ## Tipps
 ##### Browse and Extract
-Use the free [7-Zip](http://www.7-zip.org/) archiver to open, and browse a WIM file or to extract a limited number of files.
+Use the free [7-Zip](http://www.7-zip.org/) archiver to open and browse a WIM file or to extract a limited number of files.

 ##### Administer
-For administering one or more images of the WIM file, proceed as follows:
+For administering an image of the WIM file, proceed as follows:
 1. Open the Windows Disk Managment and create a new virtual disk.
 2. Format it as NTFS and assign a drive letter.
 3. Restore an image of the WIM file to that disk.